Contact handles, duality, and sutured Floer homology: 1-handle and 3-handle maps and triangle maps; compound stabilizations

 We denote the unique intersection point of $\a_0$ and $\b_0$ by $c_{\a_0, \b_0}$.
 There is a map

 defined by

 which is a chain isomorphism since the tube is added near $\d\S$.

-On the other hand, there is also a naturality map $\Phi_{\cH \to \cH'}$.
+On the other hand, there is also a naturality map $\Psi_{\cH \to \cH'}$.
 One would expect these to be equal.
 Indeed, we prove the following (compare~\cite{HKMTQFT}*{Proposition~3.7}):

-\begin{prop} The compound stabilization map $\sigma^{\a_0,\b_0}$ is chain homotopic to the naturality map $\Phi_{\cH\to \cH'}$. \end{prop}
+\begin{prop} The compound stabilization map $\sigma^{\a_0,\b_0}$ is chain homotopic to the naturality map $\Psi_{\cH\to \cH'}$. \end{prop}

-One strategy to prove the above theorem would be to handleslide all the $\bs$ curves that intersect $\a_0$ across $\b_0$.
-The map from naturality induced by these handleslides can be computed by counting holomorphic triangles.
-To do this, one could analyze how holomorphic triangles degenerate as one stretches two necks (one on each end of the tube we are adding).
+One strategy to prove the above theorem would be to handle slide all the $\bs$ curves that intersect $\a_0$ across $\b_0$.
+The map from naturality induced by these handle slides can be computed by counting holomorphic triangles.
+To prove Proposition~\ref{prop:compoundstabilizationmap}, one could analyze how holomorphic triangles degenerate as one stretches two necks (one on each end of the tube we are adding).
 While this can be done, we will give a somewhat indirect argument that avoids performing a neck-stretching argument.

 Suppose that $\cT = (\S,\as,\bs,\bs')$ is an admissible sutured triple with a path $\lambda$ from $\d \S$ to itself that does not intersect any $\as$ curves.
 Then we can perform the compound stabilization procedure on $(\S,\as,\bs,\bs')$ to obtain a Heegaard triple